Online Course Pricing Strategies for Beginners: Proven Tips That Sell

 Mistake #3: Using Only One Pricing Option

-IMPACT: Single-price courses miss 35% of potential revenue from customers who want to buy but need payment flexibility.
+IMPACT: Single-price courses may miss potential revenue from customers who want to buy but need payment flexibility.

 THE FIX:

 Always offer at least two payment options: a one-time price and a payment plan.
-This simple change can increase revenue by 25-35% without adding significant operational complexity.
+Based on documented payment processor data, this change can increase revenue without adding significant operational complexity.

 Mistake #4: Ignoring Lifetime Value